otto-de/jlineup/docs/CONFIGURATION.md

 ### Format

-A JLineup job config is a JSON document.
+A JLineup job config can be written in **YAML** (recommended) or **JSON**.
 Additionally to JSON standard, JLineup can work with line or multiline comments in it's config. `// comment` or `/* comment */` are ok.
 Also ok are [trailing commas](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Trailing_commas).

-For JLineup CLI, the default name of the config file is ___lineup.json___.
+For JLineup CLI, the default config file search order is: `lineup.yaml`, `lineup.yml`, `lineup.json`.
-It's searched in the current working directory.
+The format is detected automatically from the file extension.
 A different path can be specified with the `--config` option.

-If using the web server variant, you have to POST the config via REST API.
+If using the web server variant, you have to POST the config via REST API (using `Content-Type: application/json` or `Content-Type: application/yaml`).

 ### Basic config